The linkage principle for restricted critical level representations of affine Kac-Moody algebras: Restricted projective objects

-We suppose that $A$ is a local deformation algebra which, moreover, is a domain.
-We want to prove that each projective in $\rCO_A^\CJ$ admits a Verma flag and that the multiplicities are given by a BGGH-type reciprocity formula.
-We denote by $k$ the residue field of $A$ and by $Q$ its quotient field.
+Now we can translate the results that we obtained so far to the case of a local deformation domain $A$.
+We denote by $\DK$ its residue field and by $Q$ its quotient field.